cds-snc/gcds-docs/src/en/components/date-input/base.md

 # Date input <br>`<gcds-date-input>`

-_Also called: dates, dateinput, date, memorable date_
+_Also called: dates, dateinput, date, memorable date._

 A date input is a space to enter a known date.